 - Heart of Fly-Fishing (or any fishing for that matter).
 Spawning runs of big brown and battling rainbow trout from Hebgen Lake up the Madison, Gallatin, and Firehole Rivers make West Yellowstone the prime fishing destination each fall earning the title as one of the “Top 10 Trout Towns in America” by Forbes Magazine.

 - Rainy day fun with a visit to the Grizzly & Wolf Discovery Center.
-Meet the two wolf packs or different resident grizzly bears, observe the raptors, talk to a Naturalist, and check out the “Keeper Kids Program.”
+Meet wolf packs or different resident grizzly bears, otters, observe the raptors, talk to a Naturalist, and check out the “Keeper Kids Program.”
 Next door is the movie, “Yellowstone,” playing daily at the Yellowstone Giant Screen Theater with a six story movie screen.

 Whether you are looking to stay in a historic hotel, intimate bed & breakfast, cabin, or guest ranch West Yellowstone offers a wide variety of lodging options.